ava-labs/avalanche-docs/docs/subnets/create-a-simple-rust-vm.md

 #### reject

-`Reject` is called by the consensus engine to indicate the block is rejected.
+`reject` is called by the consensus engine to indicate the block is rejected.

 ```rust title="/timestampvm/src/block/mod.rs"
 pub async fn reject(&mut self) -> io::Result<()> {